danielsnick3/linked-blog-starter-md/Nagoblin.md

 Heat Gauge: For each point of damage dealt, this creature gains 1 heat.
 This creature may consume 50/100 heat to perform incredible feats.

+Strike/Throw: as a bonus action this creature may attempt to strike/throw 1 enemy.
+The enemy must choose strike or throw, if they are correct the attempt fails otherwise a strike (attack) or throw (attempt to prone with a dc 16 strength saving throw) is attempted.

 Normal Moves

+Palm-Chop: If the chop hits the attacked must make a dc 18 strength saving throw or be proned

 5H: This ability gains 5 feet of reach for each blood threshold crossed.